 Topics to discuss and potential questions to ask in your status conversations:

-- Acknowledgement: What I appreciate about you is…?
+- Acknowledgment: What I appreciate about you is…?
 What I see in you is…?
 What I like that you did was (behavior)…because (impact)?
 You are… (e.g. courageous, determined, a collaborator).

-- Checking in on goals and objectives (frequency: every status conversation): Checking in personal and professionally makes employees feel cared about.
-Supporting them were they need it most helps them, you and the organization.
+- Checking in on goals and objectives (frequency: every status conversation): Checking in personally and professionally makes employees feel cared about.
+Supporting them where they need it most helps them, you, and the organization.
 Possible questions: